-The opioid crisis continues to be a top priority for us and public health organizations across the province.
-BC’s opioid overdose crisis has continued its unprecedented escalation over the past three years, the rate of overdose deaths in BC 2018 remaining consistent with that of 2017.
+The opioid overdose crisis continues to be a top priority for the College and other public health organizations across the province.
+BC’s opioid overdose crisis continues its unprecedented escalation over the past few years, with the rate of overdose deaths in BC remaining relatively consistent in the years since 2017.

 Here is a brief recap of some of the policies and projects we worked on over the past year to help address BC’s opioid crisis: